-Product Development Partnerships (PDP) are alliances that organize joint projects between foundations, governmental and aid organizations, research groups and companies.
-The funds provided by the donors in a PDP are usually awarded to companies or research institutions in the form of fixed-term grants.
-PDPs can be used to develop medicines that would not be economically feasible for a single company or for which rapidly available funding is required.
-This is because they ensure that the associated costs and economic risks are spread over the shoulders of several partners.
-This has already proved successful for new medicines against malaria, tuberculosis and sleeping sickness.
+Product Development Partnerships (PDPs) are alliances that organize joint projects between foundations, government and aid organizations, and research groups and companies.
+The funds provided by the donors within the framework of a PDP are usually awarded to companies or research institutions in the form of fixed-term grants.
+PDPs can develop medicines that would be economically unfeasible for a single company to develop or that require readily available funding.
+This is because they ensure that the associated costs and economic risks are spread across the shoulders of several partners.
+This has already proven successful for new medicines against malaria, tuberculosis and sleeping sickness.

-In conjunction with CEPI, GSK is also offering to contribute its proprietary adjuvant technology for vaccines to projects for a SARS-CoV-2 vaccine.
-In addition to the aforementioned collaboration with the University of Queensland, GSK has also entered into collaborations with the Chinese vaccine developers Clover Biopharmaceuticals and Innovax Biotech as well as other companies and research institutes.
+In conjunction with CEPI, the company GSK is also offering to contribute its own adjuvant technology for vaccines to projects for a SARS-CoV-2 vaccine.
+Thus, in addition to the aforementioned collaboration with the University of Queensland, there was also a cooperation with the Chinese vaccine developers Clover Biopharmaceuticals and Innovax Biotech as well as other companies and research institutes.

-CEPI has also arranged for an early order of puncture vials for the filling of the finished vaccines.
+CEPI also took care of an early order of puncture bottles for the filling of the finished vaccines.

-CEPI is a Product Development Partnership funded by Norway, Canada, Germany (Federal Ministry of Education and Research), Japan, Australia and others, as well as the Bill & Melinda Gates Foundation and the Wellcome Trust.
-It was founded in 2017 to coordinate, advance and financially support vaccine projects against major epidemics or pandemics.
+CEPI is a Product Development Partnership funded by Norway, Germany (Federal Ministry of Research), Japan, Canada, Australia and the Bill & Melinda Gates Foundation and Wellcome Trust, among others.
+It was established in 2017 specifically to coordinate, drive and financially support vaccine projects against major epidemics or pandemics.

-Coronaviruses: Family of viruses that infect humans or animals.
-It includes the pathogens that caused SARS in 2002/2003, MERS, several types of colds and, of course, the currently rampant SARS-CoV-2 virus.
+Coronavirens: family of viruses that infect humans or animals.
+It includes the pathogens that caused SARS in 2002/2003, MERS, several forms of the common cold and, of course, the currently rampant virus SARS-CoV-2.

-It is possible that other vaccines might be able to contribute to the protection against infection, although they were not developed against corona viruses: Tuberculosis vaccines.
-The idea behind them: Vaccinations increase the general immune defence against germs and could therefore also help people to fend off SARS-CoV-2 or at least not to fall ill with it so severely.
+It is possible that other vaccines can help to protect against infection, even though they were not developed against coronaviruses: Tuberculosis vaccines.
+The idea behind this: Vaccinations with these vaccines increase the general immune defence against germs and could therefore also help people to ward off SARS-CoV-2 or at least not to fall so seriously ill with it.

-The suitability of the old tuberculosis vaccine BCG will be tested at clinics in Nijmegen and Utrecht (Netherlands).
+The suitability of the old tuberculosis vaccine BCG is to be tested at clinics in Nijmegen and Utrecht (Netherlands).
 This vaccine has not been used in Germany for a long time.

-In Germany, the companies Vakzine Projekt Management (Germany) and Serum Institute of India are conducting studies to test the newer Tuberculosis vaccine VPM1002, which has not yet been approved because the last studies against Tuberculosis are still ongoing.
-The Covid-19 studies are being carried out at several German hospitals with elderly people and with health care workers.
+In Germany, the companies Vakzine Projekt Management (Germany) and Serum Institute of India are running trials to test the newer tuberculosis vaccine VPM1002, which has not yet been approved because final studies against tuberculosis are still ongoing.
+The Covid-19 trials are being conducted at several German clinics with the elderly and with healthcare workers.
 The vaccine was originally developed at the Max Planck Institute for Infection Biology in Berlin.

-(1) are 'potentiators' for vaccines, which can, among other things, make it possible that considerably less viral protein per vaccine injection is sufficient for immunisation or that more injection doses can be produced with a given amount of viral protein produced.
+(1) are "boosters" for vaccines that, among other things, can allow significantly less viral protein per injection of vaccine to be sufficient for immunization or more doses of injection to be produced with a given amount of viral protein produced.